cscart/docs/en/user_guide/look_and_feel/layouts/widget_mode/facebook_app.rst

      If you use your default :doc:`layout <../index>` for the Facebook store, these changes will affect your main store too.

-CS-Cart has a built-in Facebook storefront style that will help your store blend in perfectly.
+CS-Cart's default **Responsive** theme has a built-in Facebook style designed to blend into Facebook's interface.